US banking market, mapped

 Is the US banking market consolidating?

 Yes, by institution count.
 The US had over 14,000 commercial banks in 1990 and roughly 4,500 today, a decline of two-thirds in 34 years.
 Most of the reduction came from community-bank mergers, not big-bank acquisitions.
 By branch count the picture is steadier because the regional and community banks that survived kept their branches open through the consolidations.
-Branch count peaked around 99,000 in 2009 and has fallen to about 71,000 today as the majors close redundant retail locations.
+Branch count peaked around 99,000 in 2009 and has declined substantially since as the majors closed redundant retail locations.

 Where is community bank data in your list?

-The top-10 table on this page covers the largest banks by branch count, which are all national or super-regional banks.
+The top-10 table covers the national and super-regional banks.
 The other 58 percent of US branches, roughly 41,000 locations, belongs to about 4,490 community and regional banks under 100 branches each.
-That is the segment most vendors actually win deals in, because the top 10 are locked into Fiserv, FIS, and Jack Henry core platforms with long contracts.
-Tell us when you request the sample and we cut the file to community banks only.
+That segment is where most B2B vendors actually win deals, because the top 10 are locked into Fiserv, FIS, and Jack Henry core platforms with long contracts.
+Request the sample and we cut the file to community banks only.

 Can I filter by state, asset size, or charter type?